ckaestne/seai/lectures/08_architecture/tradeoffs.md

 Among the qualities of interest, which one(s) do we care the most about?
-* And which ML method is most suitable for achieving those qualities?
+* And which ML algorithm is most suitable for achieving those qualities?
 * (Similar to requirements conflicts)

 ----